 What is typical real estate commission?

-Realtor commissions are typically a percentage of the home selling price.
+Commission for the listing realtor are typically a percentage of the home selling price.
 The exception here is if you are represented by a Flat Fee agreement in which typically the seller pays the agent up-front when listing the home.

 According to the National Association of Realtors, over half of buyers find their own home online.
 This means that your best chance of selling your home is online, and with a licensed realtor representing you.